 First published in 2007, the African Energy Atlas is the essential reference book for all energy professionals working in Africa.

-At 100 pages, the African Energy Atlas 2018/2019 is the largest and most comprehensive edition yet, with maps and articles covering new trends, finance, economic indicators, electricity (generation, transmission and distribution and the emergence of off-grid systems) upstream oil and gas exploration and production, LNG and gas processing facilities and associated hydrocarbon infrastructure including pipelines, refineries and tanker terminals.
+- Maps and articles cover new trends, finance, economic indicators, electricity (generation, transmission and distribution and the emergence of off-grid systems) upstream oil and gas exploration and production, LNG and gas processing facilities, pipelines, refineries and tanker terminals.

-As with all previous editions, every map has been made using EPS graphics, which don't lose resolution as the file is enlarged.
+- Every map has been made using EPS graphics, which don't lose resolution as they are enlarged.

 - Electricity T&D infrastructure, showing the current state and planned extension of national grids and regional and cross-border power interconnectors.